IBM-Cloud/sandbox-benchmark-for-vpc/user-guide/sandbox-user-guide.md

 - Navigate to the performance dashboard page and evaluate performance data for preselected benchmark applications or user application.

-#### Step 5: Delete Application VSIs
+#### Step 5: Delete application VSIs

 - After evaluating performance data, delete the application VSIs.

-Important Note: Please note that when you run the IBM Cloud Virtual Servers for VPC sandbox, you will incur the respective costs for the IBM Cloud resources used.
-To minimize the costs of running the sandbox, please use the "Delete process” after every application that you setup and run in the sandbox dashboard to evaluate performance.
-After deleting the individual sandbox applications VSIs resources, you must also delete the corresponding workspace environment separately using IBM Cloud Schematics capability to eliminate incurring any costs for the sandbox.
+> **Important note:** When you run the IBM Cloud Virtual Servers for VPC Sandbox, you incur the respective costs for the IBM Cloud resources used.
+To minimize the costs of running the sandbox, use the "Delete process” after every application that you set up and run in the sandbox dashboard to evaluate performance.
+After you delete the individual sandbox applications VSIs resources, you must also delete the corresponding workspace environment separately by using IBM Cloud Schematics capability to eliminate incurring any costs for the sandbox.
 IBM Schematics will not delete application VSIs created from the sandbox dashboard.
-Users must delete them from the sandbox dashboard only.
+Delete them from the sandbox dashboard only.

-#### Step 6: Destroy IBM Cloud VPC sandbox resources via IBM Schematics and delete the workspace
+#### Step 6: Destroy IBM Cloud VPC sandbox resources through IBM Schematics and delete the workspace

-- Once the application VSIs are deleted, destroy the IBM Cloud VPC sandbox resources and delete the IBM Schematics workspace.
+- After the application VSIs are deleted, destroy the IBM Cloud VPC sandbox resources and delete the IBM Schematics workspace.

-### IBM Cloud Virtual Servers for VPC sandbox deployment
+### Detail flow for deploying and using the sandbox environment
 This section describes the process of using the IBM Cloud VPC sandbox environment.

 #### IBM Cloud VPC sandbox deployment using IBM Cloud Schematics